-Njan Marykutty Review
+Njan Marykutty Review: Jayasurya All Set To Deliver Yet Another Mesmerising Performance!

 Rest Of The Cast

 Njan Marykutty also features a host of prominent actors in important roles.
-Suraj Venjaramoodu essays a crucial role playing the role of an IAS officer.
-Aju Varghese, Jewel Mary, Joju George, Innocent, Kottayam Pradeep etc., are also a part of the cast list
+Suraj Venjaramoodu essays a crucial role playing the role of an IAS officer and we can say that this man continues to impress with his matured performances.
+Joju George is simply stunning as the police officer and Ranjith Sankar has offered him a terrific role after Ramante Edanthottam.
+Jewel Mary has done her role neatly.
+Similar is the case of Aju Varghese, who has appeared as an RJ.
+It was nice to see Innocent in a neatly written role.

 Script & Direction